DevopsProjects05/Devops-CICD-End-to-End/README.md

 ---

-## Step 9: Monitoring with Prometheus and Grafana
+## Monitoring with Prometheus and Grafana

 ### Add Prometheus to Node.js Application
 1. Install Prometheus client: